Hydrostatic approximation of the 2D primitive equations in a thin strip: Introduction

 Let $\Fcal_h$ and $\Fcal_h^{-1}$ be the Fourier transform and the inverse Fourier transform respectively in the horizontal direction.
 We will also use the notation $\widehat{u} = \mathcal{F}_hu$.
 We introduce the following definitions of the homogeneous dyadic cut-off operators. \begin{definition} For all tempered distribution u in the horizontal direction (of $x$ variable) and for all $q \in \ZZ$, we set

 \end{definition} We refer to \cite{BCD2011book} and \cite{B1981} for a more detailed construction of the dyadic decomposition.
 This definition, combined with the equality \eqref{decomposition}, implies that all tempered distributions can be decomposed with respect to the horizontal frequencies as The following Bernstein lemma gives important properties of a distribution $u$ when its Fourier transform is well localized.
-We refer the reader to \cite{C1995book} for the proof of this lemma. \begin{lemma} Let $k\in\NN$, $d \in \NN^*$ and $r_1, r_2 \in \RR$ satisfy $0 < r_1 < r_2$.
+We refer the reader to \cite[Lemma 2.1.1]{C1995book} for the proof and for other comments. \begin{lemma} Let $k\in\NN$, $d \in \NN^*$ and $r_1, r_2 \in \RR$ satisfy $0 < r_1 < r_2$.
 There exists a constant $C > 0$ such that, for any $a, b \in \RR$, $1 \leq a \leq b \leq +\infty$, for any $\lambda > 0$ and for any $u \in L^a(\RR^d)$, we have

 and

 \end{lemma}